Michael-Cowie/Notes/Hardware/CPU.md

 - **Nvidia**: Produces ARM-based processors for various applications, including gaming consoles and automotive systems.

-In summary, x86 and ARM are two different types of CPU architectures, with x86 being used mainly in PCs and servers, and ARM being dominant in mobile and embedded devices.
-The major manufacturers of these processors include Intel and AMD for x86, and companies like Apple, Samsung, and Nvidia for ARM.
+x86 and ARM are two different types of CPU architectures, with x86 being used mainly in PCs and servers, and ARM being dominant in mobile and embedded devices.

+# CPU Compatibilities

+The major manufacturers of these processors include **Intel and AMD for x86 and x86-64 (x64)**, and companies like **Apple, Samsung, and Nvidia for ARM**.
+This means, different companies (Intel and AMD) can build their own CPUs, **but build to support the ISA**.

+Both Intel and AMD CPUs adhere to the x86 and x86-64 ISA specifications so they can understand and execute the same instructions.
+This means any code compiled for x86/x86-64 will run on both intel and AMD CPUs, **as long as it doens't rely on CPU-specific extensions**.

+Each company is free to implement the x86 instructions in its own way at the **microarchitecture** level.
+The microarchitecture is the detailed design of how instructions are executed within the CPU, including things like pipelines, cache sizes, branch predictors and execution units.
+This is where Intel and AMD make the CPUs unique. **While they execute the same instructions, they optimize differently to improve speed, efficiency and power consumption**.

+Beyond the standard x86 instructions, each company may add **optional extensions** that improve performance for specific applications.
+Intel and AMD must adhere to the x86 ISA to ensure compatibility, but they are free to innovate on microarchitecture and use extensions and compiler optimizations to differentiate performance.
+This is why you’ll see performance differences between Intel and AMD CPUs even when running the same x86-compiled code.

+1. **Intel has AVX-512 (Advanced Vector Extensions)**, which allows for more complex operations in parallel for large datasets, especially useful in fields like scientific computing.

+2. **AMD includes its own extensions like SS35** and, in some models, Advanced Vector Extensions tailored to its architecture.

+Compilers can detect when they're running on CPUs with specific extensions and generate code that takes advantage of those instructions.
+When using the Intel Compiler, for example, can be optimized to utilize **Intel-specific features**, like AVX-512, if it detects they're available.
+This might make the code run more efficiently on Intel CPUs than on AMD CPUs.
+Using compiler specific extensions will no longer make it compatible with other CPUs, such as using the Intel Compiler with extensions enabled, will no longer make it run on AMD CPUs.